Predicting Health Indicators for Open Source Projects (using Hyperparameter Optimization): Experiment Setup

-\textbf{RQ3: Which methods achieve the best prediction performance?} We compare the performance results of each method on all 1,628 open-source projects and predicting for 1, 3, 6, and 12 months into the future.
+\textbf{RQ3: How to improve the performance of health indicators prediction?} We compare the experimental results of each method on all 1,159 open-source projects and prediction for 1, 3, 6, and 12 months into the future.
 After a statistical comparison between different learners, we find that:

 \begin{blockquote}